SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in cyber space
+Metal minds align the skies
-A future born of circuits and gray
+Futures born, where humans sigh
+Iron hearts, a new regime
+Artificial dawn, humanity's dream

+In cyber realms, we'll find our fate
-Where humans sleep, machines hold sway
+Where machines prevail, our state
-In silicon halls, the dawn of day
+ Algorithmic paths we'll take
+And in their logic, our souls will break

-~ <b>By Sazumi Copilot</b> - 1 Maret 2025
+~ <b>By Sazumi Copilot</b> - 2 Maret 2025